 In 1990, the choir joined with other choral societies from the North West and toured Denmark, Sweden and Finland, later singing in the Isle of Man with The Manx Festival Chorus.
 In 1993, the choir together with Oldham Choral Society, Sale Choral Society and The Manx Festival Chorus, sang in The Latour de France International Festival of Music and Arts.
 During this phase, the choir accompanist was Douglas Butters.

 In later years, when the choir rehearsed at a different venue, its link with the BBC ended and by then it had become The Philharmonic Choir of Manchester.
-In 2000, John Bethell relinquished his position.
-Douglas Butters was appointed Music Director, a post he held until March 2005,when he returned to his native Scotland.
-In April 2005, Ian Chesworth took up the position and was Music Director until June 2013.
+In 2000, John Bethell resigned and the choir appointed Douglas Butters in his place.
+When he returned to his native Scotland in 2005, Ian Chesworth took up the position until June 2013.

 Aiden Bradley is our current Music Director and our accompanist is Richard Brocklehurst.
 Students and graduates from the Royal Northern College of Music regularly perform with us at our concerts.